Salesforce is a sales process management tool that helps you to track leads and manage your sales process from start to

 Supported objects and fields

-The following are the supported Standard Objects: Campaign, Account, Case, Lead, Opportunity, and Contact
+The following are the supported Standard Objects: Campaign, Account, Case, Lead, Opportunity, Contact, Orders, and Users

 We also support Custom Objects.
 However, while Standard Objects sync immediately after the record changes in Salesforce, Custom Objects can take up to 3 minutes to sync.

 We do support all Standard and Custom Fields.

 The following fields are supported when mapping from Salesforce to monday.com: custom fields, id, boolean, string, picklist, multipicklist, textarea, double, address, phone, email, URL (only text fields and not link fields), currency, int, date, and datetime.

 Additionally, the following fields are supported when mapping from monday.com to Salesforce: custom fields, boolean, string, picklist, multipicklist, textarea, double, address, phone, email, URL (only text fields and not link fields), currency, int, date, datetime, and percent.